NOC-OI/python-intro-schools/learners/reference.md

 [**slice**]{#slice}
 :   A regular subsequence of a larger sequence,
     such as the first five elements or every second element.

-[**stack frame**]{#stack-frame}
-:   A data structure that provides storage for a function's local variables.
-    Each time a function is called, a new stack frame is created and put on the top of the [call stack](#call-stack).
-When the function returns, the stack frame is discarded.

 [**standard input**]{#standard-input}
 :   A process's default input stream.